rackerlabs/technical-blog/_posts/2019-11-27-recover-the-Oracle-voting-disk-when-its-backup-is-missing.md

     root@testdb01:/oracle/11.2.0/grid/bin# ./crsctl start crs -excl

-#### Step 6: Start the ASM with a pfile
+#### Step 6: Start the ASM with a PFILE

-Run the following command to start the ASM with a pfile:
+Run the following command to start the ASM with a PFILE:

     root@testdb01:/oracle/11.2.0/grid/bin# su - grid
     -bash-4.1$sqlplus / as sysasm